verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-Once master Certificate is created, you can update `spec.security.tls.http.secret.name` field in the OpenSearchCluster with the `opensearch-master-cert` secret that contains the master certificate.
+After master certificate is created, you can update the `spec.security.tls.http.secret.name` field in the OpenSearchCluster with the `opensearch-master-cert` secret that contains the master certificate.

-### Create Node Certificate for OpenSearch Nodes with Roles Other Than Master
+### Create node certificate for OpenSearch nodes with roles other than master

-Apply the following `Certificate` resource to create the node Certificate for OpenSearch.
-This will create node certificate in `opensearch-node-cert` secret.
+Apply the following `Certificate` resource to create the node certificate for OpenSearch.
+This will create the node certificate in the `opensearch-node-cert` secret.

 {{< clipboard >}}
 <div class="highlight">